FB Pixel

 What Is an Installation Floater?

-An installation floater is similar in concept to builders risk, but it is usually designed for trade contractors who are responsible for furnishing and installing specific materials, equipment, or systems at a jobsite.
+An Installation Floater is similar in concept to Builder’s Risk but is typically designed for trade contractors who furnish and install materials, equipment, or systems at a job site.

-Depending on the policy, an installation floater may help with:
+Depending on the policy, an Installation Floater may help address:

 • Materials and equipment while stored at your shop or yard